Yulian-Yurii Dorosh: Biography

 Yulian Dorosh was born on 9 June 1909 in the family of an Austrian customs officer in Zhydachiv.
 Later, his father was transferred to the Ternopil Oblast, and Yulian spent his childhood in Kopychyntsi.
 In the early 1920s, the Dorosh family settled in Stanyslaviv, where Yulian graduated from a Ukrainian gymnasium.
 There he joined Plast, where he first picked up a camera.
-From that time on, Dorosh has been keeping a photo chronicle of Plast camps.
-Dorosh belonged to the 11th kuren named after Ivan Mazepa.
-He was a member of the 15th kuren of the Order of the Iron Ostroh, Grand Chancellor of the kuren, and a wagoner of the traveling and permanent kuren camp in the summer of 1930.
+From that time on, Dorosh had been keeping a photo chronicle of Plast camps.
+Dorosh belonged to the 11th kurin named after Ivan Mazepa, and later became a member of the 15th kurin of the Order of the Iron Ostroha, becoming its Grand Chancellor and wagoner of the traveling and permanent kurin camp in the summer of 1930.
 Member of the OPC Lviv (1929), sub-referent of photographs of the economic essay of the Supreme Plast Team (1928-1930), awarded a letter of commendation (1930).

 In 1927-1932 he studied at the Law Faculty of the University of Lviv.
 Yulian Dorosh's life was connected with Vynnyky.
-Here, in the family of his uncle, writer and teacher Antin Krushelnytskyi, Yulian Dorosh lived while studying at the Law Faculty of the University of Lviv (in the family of his cousins Ivan and Taras, the writer's sons).
+Here, in the family of his uncle, writer and teacher Antin Krushelnytskyi, Yulian Dorosh lived while studying at the Law Faculty of the University of Lviv along with his cousins Ivan and Taras, the writer's sons.
 At the time, Krushelnytskyi published the "Novi Shliakhy" magazine, which brought together Ukrainian poets, avant-garde artists, critics, and architects.
 This period had a significant impact on Dorosh's worldview and future work.
 From that time on, he began his regular collaboration with many Ukrainian publications in Lviv ("Dni", "Zhyttia i Znannia", "Kino", "Svitlo i Tin" and "Ukrainski Visti"), and he also wrote amateur photography columns in the Plast magazines "Vohni" and "Molode Zhyttia", as well as in the newspaper "Nedilia", where he was a co-editor.